Frank Teschemacher: Career

 Strongly influenced by cornetist Bix Beiderbecke, Teschemacher was mainly self-taught on his instruments; early on he also doubled on violin and banjo.
 He started playing the clarinet professionally in 1925.
-He began recording under his own name in 1928 and made what are believed to be his final recordings two years later, although there is now reason to believe (via sine wave recording research, aka Smith/Westbrook Method) that he appeared on unidentified recordings as late as 1932.
+He began recording under his own name in 1928 and made what are believed to be his final recordings two years later, although there is now reason to believe (via sine wave recording research, Smith/Westbrook Method) that he appeared on unidentified recordings as late as 1932.

 His first recording was with Red McKenzie and Eddie Condon's Chicagoans on December 9, 1927, for Okeh ("Sugar" and "China Boy").
 A second session took place one week later ("Nobody's Sweetheart" and "Liza").
 The sessions included members of the Austin High School Gang: Jimmy McPartland, Bud Freeman, and Jim Lanigan, as well as Chicagoans Eddie Condon, Gene Krupa and Joe Sullivan.
 Red McKenzie was the session leader.

 In the spring of 1928, he recorded with two other Red McKenzie and Eddie Condon groups, the Chicago Rhythm Kings and the Jungle Kings.
 On April 28, 1928, he made his first recordings under his own name for Brunswick Records ("Jazz Me Blues" and "Singing the Blues").
 The group recorded under the name Frank Teschmacher's Chicagoans.
 A test pressing of “Jazz Me Blues” was made which was released in 1939 on the United Hot Clubs of America (UHCA) label and later reissued by Decca Records.

 Teschemacher's solo work laid the groundwork for a rich sound and creative approach that is credited with influencing a young Benny Goodman and a style of which Pee Wee Russell.
 He also made recordings on the saxophone.
 Late in his career, he returned to playing violin with Jan Garber's sweet dance orchestra during the Great Depression.

 Teschemacher was featured in episode two, "The Gift", in the 2001 documentary Jazz by Ken Burns on PBS on the topic of the Austin High School Gang.